TomasHubelbauer/svg-editor/readme.md

 ### Hook up the meta section for SVG meta controls (width, height, viewport)

 ### Add syntax highlighting to the SVG source code editor

+### Sync source code back to the editor without messing up focus and syntax